la2050/archive/_projects/2015/the-microenterprise-program.md

   - County of Los Angeles
   - City of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: friend Organization(s) name(s): Microenterprise.org Organization(s) mailing address(es): '19350 Business Center Drive, #110 Northridge, Ca 91324' Organization(s) website(s): www.microenterprise.org
+Mobilize for systems change: '1' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): Microenterprise.org Organization(s) mailing address(es): '19350 Business Center Drive, #110 Northridge, Ca 91324' Organization(s) website(s): www.microenterprise.org